A Counterfactual Cause in Situation Calculus: Abstract

 \section{Abstract}

-Since the proposal by Halpern and Pearl, reasoning about actual causality has gained increasing attention in artificial intelligence, ranging from domains such as model-checking and verification to reasoning about actions and knowledge.
-More recently, Batusov and Soutchanski proposed a notion of actual achievement cause in the situation calculus, amongst others, they can determine the cause of quantified effects in a given action history.
-While intuitively appealing, this notion of cause is not defined in a counterfactual perspective.
+Perhaps the most popular modern formulation of actual causality is the HP account by Halpern and Pearl.
+Recent advancement has focused on extension of HP account to lift its limited expressiveness, in particular, Batusov and Soutchanski proposed a notion of actual achievement cause in the situation calculus, a rich first-order formalism of actions and changes.
+Among other things, the first-order nature allows for determining the cause of quantified effects in a given action history therein.
+While intuitively appealing, Batusov and Soutchanski's account is not defined in a counterfactual perspective.
 In this paper, we propose a notion of cause based on counterfactual analysis.
 In the context of action history, we show that our notion of cause generalizes naturally to a notion of achievement cause.
 We analyze the relationship between our notion of the achievement cause and the achievement cause by Batusov and Soutchanski.
 Finally, we relate our account of cause to Halpern and Pearl's account of actual causality.
-Particularly, we note some nuances in applying a counterfactual viewpoint to disjunctive goals, a common thorn to definitions of actual causes.
+Particularly, we note some nuances in applying a counterfactual viewpoint to disjunctive effects, a common thorn in definitions of actual causes.